LukeThornton92/Milestone-Project-2-C4/README.md

 ### **Buttons:**

-- My initial home page play and rules buttons are big and large, in the same colour red as the connect 4 tile, I am a big fan of CSS styling animations so I had a look online and found [a website](https://getcssscan.com/css-buttons-examples) with simple and professional looking hover animation.
+- My initial home page play and rules buttons are big and large, in the same colour red as the connect 4 tile, I am a big fan of CSS styling animations so I had a look online and found [a website](https://getcssscan.com/css-buttons-examples) with simple and professional looking hover animation, I was able to modify these to fit my purpose.

 <img src="assets/images/MSP2 Home Buttons.png" alt="image of the home page buttons">